-An acronym for Thread-Local Storage [Dre13].
+This term is an acronym for Thread-Local Storage [Dre13].
 TLS is available in C11 and C++11.
 The support for TLS depends on the CPU port [RTE].

-An acronym for Timer Control Block.
+This term is an acronym for Timer Control Block.

 transient overload

 A temporary rise in system activity which may cause deadlines to be missed.
 Rate Monotonic Scheduling can be used to determine if all deadlines will be met under transient overload.